Bidirectional Sync Conflict Resolution in ServiceNow: Fix It with an Attribute Authority Matrix

 The assumption that broke the CMDB

 Eighteen teams, two data sources, one database.
-The ServiceNow platform team (8 engineers) managed CMDB-level concerns — ownership, business service alignment, cost center.
-The infrastructure team (12 engineers) managed discovery — network and OS data fed from Virima’s automated agent scans.
-Both teams assumed their data would simply exist in ServiceNow with no conflicts.
+The ServiceNow platform team (8 engineers) managed CMDB-level concerns: ownership, business service alignment, cost center.
+The infrastructure team (12 engineers) managed discovery, feeding network and OS data from Virima’s high-frequency discovery cycles into ServiceNow.
+Both teams assumed their data would coexist in ServiceNow without conflicts.

 The platform that was supposed to resolve overlaps used a simple rule: the most recent write wins.
 No attribute-level authority rules.
 No per-source priority.
 Just last-write-wins applied globally.

 For 340 CI records touched by both sources, 89 developed write conflicts.
-For Virima’s discovery sync to report a correct hostname, then an infrastructure engineer to manually update it with a stale value, then the next scan cycle to correct it again — that’s not synchronization.
-That’s oscillation.
+When Virima’s discovery sync reported a correct hostname, then an infrastructure engineer manually updated it with a stale value, then the next scan cycle corrected it again, that is not synchronization.
+That is oscillation.

 What oscillation patterns look like on your CMDB

 One of those 89 conflicted CIs was a database server.
-Virima’s discovery reported its IP address as 10.45.22.187 — directly from active network scanning.
+Virima’s discovery reported its IP address as 10.45.22.187, directly from active network scanning.
 An infrastructure engineer updated the same record in ServiceNow with 10.45.22.188, copied from a documentation spreadsheet that had not been updated when the server was migrated.
 The difference: one digit.
-The impact: complete.
+The operational impact was significant.

-The next Virima sync cycle corrected it back to .187.
+The next Virima scan cycle corrected it back to .187.
 Six hours later, the engineer updated it again to .188.
 For 45 days, this CI oscillated between two values.
-Post-incident reviews surfaced the damage: 12 separate changes had been scoped against CI records mid-oscillation — between a manual write and the next corrective scan.
+Post-incident reviews surfaced the damage: 12 separate changes had been scoped against CI records mid-oscillation, between a manual write and the next corrective scan.
 Three related P2 incidents had already been logged before the pattern was identified.

 Want to see your CMDB’s attribute authority gaps?
-IT Asset Discovery
+Discover with Authority →

 No source-of-truth designation per attribute

 Both the infrastructure team and Virima’s sync treated themselves as authoritative for the same network and OS fields.
-There were no explicit rules stating that Virima owns IP address, hostname, and OS version or that the infrastructure team owns server name, assigned location, and decommission date.
-Without a CMDB Alone Is Not AI Governance that names each source’s scope, every bidirectional sync is an authority conflict waiting to happen.
+There were no explicit rules stating that Virima owns IP address, hostname, and OS version, or that the infrastructure team owns server name, assigned location, and decommission date.
+Without a formal authority model that names each source’s scope, every bidirectional sync conflict resolution cycle becomes a recurring problem.
+We explore this governance gap further in our post on why a CMDB alone is not AI governance.

 No write-conflict notification

 Neither team saw the other’s writes happening.
-The conflict was invisible until a post-incident review surfaced it — weeks after the problem started and long after the damage had reached How service mapping can improve the IT incident management process.
+The conflict stayed invisible until a post-incident review surfaced it, weeks after the problem started.
+By that point, the damage had already extended into incident workflows.
+For more context on that downstream impact, see how service mapping can improve the IT incident management process.

 Global last-write-wins with no source weighting